There is no greater friendship than spiritual friendship.

 The CZC is a satellite of the Furnace Mountain Zen Center in Powell County, Kentucky.
 Furnace Mountain offers monthly virtual retreats and other special events.

-Zen simply means "meditation."
-It is a non-doctrinal practice that arose within Buddhism, sometimes described as the direct mind-to-mind transmission outside of scripture and word.
+Zen simply translates as "meditation."
+It is a non-doctrinal practice of inquiry that arose within Buddhism, sometimes described as the direct mind-to-mind transmission outside of scripture and word.

 Zen is a practice of looking into the matter of our lives directly, of investigating the fundamental questions that arise from our sentience:

-Who are we?
-Why are we here?
-What is our correct role in this world?
+What is my correct role in this troubled world?

-In keeping these questions alive without constraining them in tidy answers, we awaken to seeing things as the constant change and flux that they truly are.
+In keeping these questions alive without constraining them in tidy answers or taking the words of others, we awaken to seeing things as the change and flux that they truly are.

-In this openness arises our original nature, which is compassionate, committed to alleviating suffering for all beings.
+In this openness appears our original nature, which is compassionate, committed to alleviating suffering for all beings.

-To study Zen is to take up this practice with a teacher who has been given permission to teach from a teacher who traces his or her lineage back to Buddha Shakyamuni.
+To study Zen is to take up this practice within a community and with a teacher who traces his or her lineage back to the historical Buddha Shakyamuni 2500 years ago.

 We practice Sitting, Walking, and Chanting meditation.